No author plans to fail; what he or she does is fail to plan. –Snappy Sassy Salty by Judith Briles

 Stop living your fears … live your dreams.
 If you believe your book will be successful, it’s the first step. – Snappy Sassy Salty

 2 Determine if your Goals are measureable and make them so they are.
 Don’t be vague or up in the air.
 Put numbers, facts by them.
 Don’t say “Get on TV” or “Sell more books.”
-State what TV show you will get on … how many books you will sell (a special amount of percentage increase).
+State what TV show you will get on … how many books you will sell (a specific number).

 5 Create an Action Plan for you and your book.
 Once you get these in writing, “ahas” happen.
 It is also a crucial and realistic checkpoint.